High-rise and communal living safety

 It’s important to understand what to do in the event of a fire, whether it’s in your flat or somewhere else in the building.

-We have improved safety standards across all our blocks and buildings, which includes state-of-the-art fire alarm systems that link directly to the fire service, as well as sprinklers for some blocks.
+We have improved safety standards across all our blocks and buildings, which includes a communal fire alarm system that links directly to the fire service, as well as sprinklers for some blocks.

 We also have a specialist Building Safety Team, a High-Rise Team and Property Safety Officers who will be familiar faces around your building.
 They also carry out annual Home Safety Checks in your home.